The creation of this offence was recommended in the Betrayal of Trust report.

 Grooming is now a criminal offence

-The Crimes Amendment (Grooming) Act 2014, which commenced in Victoria on 9 April 2014, introduces the offence of Grooming for sexual conduct with a child under the age of 16 years.
+The Crimes Amendment (Grooming) Act 2014, which commenced in Victoria on 9 April 2014, introduced the offence of Grooming for sexual conduct with a child under the age of 16 years.
 This offence targets predatory conduct designed to facilitate later sexual activity with a child.

 The Betrayal of Trust report recommended the grooming offence, given the way in which many sex offenders target their victims.
 Grooming can be conducted in person or online, for example via interaction through social media, web forums and emails.